 We’re based at studios behind the main hospital building, and have around 60 volunteers helping out in all aspects of providing a radio service, from visiting patients on the wards, presenting programmes, running outside events, fundraising and technical.

 We hope to be able to offer a free service that brings enjoyment and relaxation to each and every in-patient across the Hospital.

 Southend Hospital Radio is available free to patients in Southend Hospital.

 Patients can listen to us online using the hospital’s free wi-fi system.
 To listen, connect to the hospital’s free wi-fi system and go to www.getshr.uk

 The activities we undertake are centred on a schedule of live broadcasts each evening from 6pm to 10pm with the main element being the Patients Request Show.
 This is typically a 2-hour show starting at 8pm.

 Other supporting programmes cover a range of different types and style of music plus occasional comedy, interviews and chat.

-The present register of volunteers is between 50 and 60.
+At any one time, we generally have between 50 and 60 volunteers.
 Recruiting is an ongoing activity.
-All Members are encouraged to perform Ward Liaison work as well as learning to be Presenters.
-More on membership
+All Members are encouraged to perform Ward Liaison work as well as learning to be presenters.
+More on volunteering with us

 Our service is funded by donations and fundraising activities.
-These include street / store collections and fees from outside events in the area.
-None of these are guaranteed annual sums and with our costs rising we have to put sums aside to ensure continuity of broadcasting in the year or two ahead.
-For more, see out fundraising page.
+These include street / store collections and other events.
+None of these are guaranteed annual sums, and with our costs rising, we have to put sums aside to ensure continuity of broadcasting in the year or two ahead.
+For more, see our fundraising page.

-The content of Music played on the system is monitored and unsuitable pieces removed
+The content of music played on the station is monitored and unsuitable pieces removed.